spike1236/Minipad/README.md

 * change the font, its size, as well as the style: bold, italic, etc.;
 * zoom in and out text.

-There is also a mini-encyclopedia that describes some of the functions.\
+There is also a docs that describes some of the functions.\
-If any errors occur, the user is notified.
+If any errors occur, users will be notified promptly.
 ## Technologies
 Following technologies and libraries were used to create this project:
 * [PyQT5](https://riverbankcomputing.com/software/pyqt/intro)